Next Training Dates | 11 Jan – 22 Jan 2021

 Careers & Pathways:

-In Queensland, the industry has identified vocational outcomes and/or areas of local demand in transport, construction, shipping and tourism sectors along the east coast.
+The Maritime Industry within Australia has identified vocational outcomes and/or areas of local demand in transport, construction, shipping, and tourism sectors around the coast of Australia.

 Employment Pathway: